calypsomatic/icrywhileusleep/README.md

 # icrywhileusleep
 Under construction.
-Check out icrywhileusleep.webcomic.ws in the meantime.
+Check out <a href="icrywhileusleep.webcomic.ws">icrywhileusleep.webcomic.ws</a> in the meantime.